No One Else

 "No One Else" is a song by American girl group Total featuring American rapper Da Brat.
 It was released as the second single from Total's self-titled debut studio album on November 28, 1995, by Bad Boy and Arista Records.

 The song was produced by Bad Boy founder Sean "Puffy" Combs and Poke of the Trackmasters, while the songwriting was handled by the two alongside the featured Da Brat and Terri & Monica vocalist Terri Robinson.
 The song also contains a sample from the track "South Bronx" by Boogie Down Productions.

-The track was a success, peaking at number twenty-two on the Billboard Hot 100 and faring even better at on the Hot R&B/Hip-Hop Songs chart reaching number four.
+The track was a success, peaking at number twenty-two on the US Billboard Hot 100 and faring even better at on the Hot R&B/Hip-Hop Songs chart reaching number four.

 The song was released with both the original and Puff Daddy (& Rodney Jerkins) Remix as prominent versions.
 Certain editions of the single only featured the remix and it even had its own music video.
 The track was based around rap verses from Foxy Brown and Lil' Kim, a new one from original featured artist Da Brat and a re-written chorus of "I don't need no one but you" by Total.
 The video version also had Puff Daddy recite lyrics from Sister Sledge's "We Are Family" (in reference to the Bad Boy Family) during the intro.

 The mellow R&B Remix by another Bad Boy associate, producer Chucky Thompson was also included on certain editions of the single.
 There were slight lyrical differences on this mix including no rap, a spoken intro by Keisha, repositioning of the bridge and Keisha & Pam this time providing background vocals to their respective B-Sections.